Hammerhead8/Filters/README.md

 * Lowpass and highpass versions of common filter classes
 * Filter stages are sorted by increasing Q for optimal cascade design
 * Simple programming interface consisting of two functions
+	* Calculate the transfer function
+	* Print the transfer function
 * Only requires standard math library and vectors
+* Compatible with C++03

 # Limitations
 * Currently has no error handling for invalid specifications (non-integer or negative order, etc.)